Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks

-Here $h_{\text{max}}$ and $h_{\text{min}}$ denotes the maximal and minimal cube depth, which are chosen as hyper-parameters.
-Additionally, we reduce the depth at the boundary of the surface taxel grid, based on observation of real-world tactile reading (\Figref{fig:compare_tactile}).
+Here, $h_{\text{max}}$ and $h_{\text{min}}$ denote the maximum and minimum cube depths, which are chosen as hyperparameters.
+Additionally, based on observations from real-world tactile readings, we reduce the depth at the boundary of the surface taxel grid. (\Figref{fig:compare_tactile}).

 \textbf{2.
-Convolution for Poisson Effect.} High fidelity simulation of deformable objects require FEM-base approaches \cite{li2020ipc}, which are computationally expensive.
+Convolution for Poisson Effect.} High fidelity simulation of deformable objects require FEM-based approaches \cite{li2020ipc}, which are computationally expensive.
 Here, we approximate the Poisson Effect noise via a simple approach.
-Observing that the scale of the shear force is proportional to the normal force in its surrounding, we approximate the Poisson Effect shear displacement by convolving the normal forces tensor with poisson-effect kernels, illustrated in \Figref{fig:poisson_convolution}.
+Observing that the scale of the shear force is proportional to the normal force in its surroundings, we approximate the Poisson Effect shear displacement by convolving the normal forces tensor with poisson-effect kernels, illustrated in \Figref{fig:poisson_convolution}.
 The poisson-effect scale is determined by parameters $c_x, c_y$ respectively for each direction.

 \textbf{3.
-Domain Randomization of Force Scaling.} To address the sim-to-real gap resulting from inappropriate physical parameters and uncalibrated sensors, we randomize the force scaling factors in each episode during training.
-To be specific, we randomize the scaling for each axis of the all taxels, i.e., $\alpha_k, k \in [x, y, z]$, and independently randomize the scale of each taxel $\beta_{ij}, (i,j) \in \mathcal{G}$.
-Namely, each taxel reading $f_{k}(i,j) = \hat{f}_k(i,j) * \alpha_k * \beta_{ij}$, where $\hat{f}_k(i,j)$ is the raw force reading from the physics engine for taxel $(i,j)$ in direction $k$. \Tableref{tab:domain_randomization} summarizes the randomization range of all factors in our pipeline.
+Domain Randomization of Force Scaling.} To address the sim-to-real gap from inappropriate physical parameters and inaccurate sensor readings, we randomize the force scaling factors in each episode during training.
+Here, we randomize the scaling for each axis of all taxels, i.e., $\alpha_k, k \in [x, y, z]$, and independently randomize the scale of each taxel $\beta_{ij}, (i,j) \in \mathcal{G}$.
+Namely, each taxel reading $f_{k}(i,j) = \hat{f}_k(i,j) * \alpha_k * \beta_{ij}$, where $\hat{f}_k(i,j)$ is the raw force reading from the physics engine for taxel $(i,j)$ in axis $k$.

-\Figref{fig:gcs_sim} illustrates the revised tactile readings with domain randomization, in the same physical state as the first row in \Figref{fig:compare_tactile}.
-In \Secref{sec:experiment}, we show that the proposed GCS method can bridge the sim-to-real gap in \textit{blind} insertion task, which allows zero-shot sim-to-real transfer of a RL policy trained in Robosuite \cite{zhu2020robosuite}.
+\Tableref{tab:domain_randomization} summarizes the randomization range of all factors in our pipeline. \Figref{fig:gcs_sim} illustrates the revised tactile readings with \method~, in the same physical states as \Figref{fig:compare_tactile}.
+In \Secref{sec:experiment}, we show that the proposed method can bridge the sim-to-real gap for \textit{blind} insertion tasks, allowing zero-shot transfer of an RL policy with raw tactile sensor readings as input.